contao/docs/docs/manual/layout/templates/twig/_index.en.md

 Twig also features a lot of powerful methods to structure your templates like including, embedding, inheriting, reusing blocks or macros, eases accessing objects with “property access”, has whitespace control, string interpolation features and a ton more… Give it a try!

-{{% notice note %}}
-Since the introduction of Twig support in Contao 4.12, the possibilities have been continuously extended in the following Contao versions.
-Therefore, we recommend using Contao versions **4.13** and **5.0** or later.
-The differences are described here.
-{{% /notice %}}

-{{% notice info %}}
-Template changes are not necessary if you only need an additional CSS ID or CSS class.
-For most Contao components, you can enter them in the “Expert settings” section.
-The corresponding names are taken from the templates and displayed in the source code.
-{{% /notice %}}

 {{% children %}}

 ## Getting started with Twig